 Experienced sailors, you can skip this bit!
 You already know the pros and cons of living aboard.
 For our newbies – think of a sailboat as a floating RV home.
 Basic resources like water and electricity must be used conservatively; storage space is at a premium.
 Someone once described sailboat toilets as “upright coffins” – yep, that’s about right!

-So even though our 50-55′ yachts are big in cruising yacht terms, they are still a “cosy” shared space, where consideration for others is paramount.
+So even though our 55′ yacht is big in cruising yacht terms, it is still a “cosy” shared space, where consideration for others is paramount.
 For those with an easy-going and gregarious nature, the way that group dynamics develop so fast on a sailboat is a wonderful experience; people often go home with friends-for-life.
 If you are someone who needs a lot of their own “space” (physically and/or mentally) – this may not be the trip for you.

 Our favourite description of sailing comes from one of our guests: “It’s like camping on the water”.
 Very upmarket camping for sure; but if this concept appeals to you, rather than the comforts of a plush hotel – you’ll be around like-minded people who love nature, adventure, and the team spirit that grows from such an environment.